 Set realistic goals for yourself when planning on taking the IELTS test.
 Determine what score you need and work towards building your English language skills first.
 Once you are ready, focus your attention on IELTS test taking skills.

 If you don’t know your current English level, use a quick online quiz such as GV’s Free Level Check.
-Once you’ve completed this test, your score will be delivered to your email inbox and you will have a rough estimate of your English level.
-A more thorough assessment of your English skills will be made when you register in an IELTS test preparation course.
+Once you’ve completed this test, your score will be delivered to your email inbox.
+Your score on the free test is a rough estimate of your English level.
+The school will do a more thorough assessment of your English skills when you register in an IELTS test preparation course.
 This will help you determine the specific English skills you should develop in order to achieve the IELTS test score you require.

 Practice speaking by recording yourself answering IELTS Part 1, 2 or 3 speaking questions.
 Once finished, see if you can identify grammar errors, or hesitations and pauses you make that may affect fluency.
 Re-record yourself with these necessary changes.